Gold, oil prices surge as Putin orders troops to Ukraine | DW | 22.02.2022

 "I've just been very surprised that the markets have taken so long to wake up to the reality.
 They've been in denial about conflict risk," Timothy Ash, an emerging market strategist from BlueBay Asset Management, told DW.
 "This is the biggest security crisis in Europe since the Second World War.
 The markets should realize that."

-The US has been warning of an imminent invasion of Ukraine by Russia which has amassed its troops on the Ukrainian border for weeks.
+The US has been warning of an imminent invasion of Ukraine by Russia, which has been amassing its troops on the Ukrainian border for weeks.
 Moscow has denied US assertions.

 The latest escalation saw oil prices make a dash at the $100 a barrel mark, with global benchmark Brent crude oil climbing more than 3% to $98.92 per barrel.
 Natural gas prices climbed by more than 13%.